Locations: Various throughout San Joaquin County.

 Participate in staff development trainings and professional development opportunities.

-Participate in weekly team meetings with teaching team.
+Plan and lead weekly team meetings with teaching team.

 Network with other community agencies and participate when requested, in community events, health fairs, and other events designed to promote CAPC programs.